-I don’t know about you, but having a two year old means I have a ton of broken crayons.
+I don’t know about you, but having a two-year-old means I have a ton of broken crayons.
 None of our crayons stay intact for a long period of time.
 This was a perfect craft to make use of all those crayons – and we experimented to see how these candles compared using different types of wax.
-There was a difference!
+Try the upcycled rainbow crayon candles and see the difference!

 1 bag Soy wax

 2 12 count boxes of Crayola (the brand is important) crayons.
 You will need 2-3 crayons of blue, green, yellow, red, and orange.